nakata5321/Video_saver_of_Gaka_NFT/README.md

-# ROS package for filming video from ROS realsense wrapper
+# ROS package for filming video with realsense camera

 ## requirements
  - RealSense camera D400 series.
  - RealSense SDK 2.0.
 Download and install [here][db1].
- - Python wrapper for RealSense 2.0.
+ - ROS.
 You can find it [here][db2].

 ## Start recording
-First of all, we need to roscore:
+First, we need to start `roscore`:
 ```
 roscore
 ```